savioratharv/FYP-Agent-Swarms/generated_docs/Pacman/pacmanAgents.md

 # Pacman Agents

 ## Module Purpose
-This module implements agents for the Pacman game, including a `LeftTurnAgent` that turns left at every opportunity and a `GreedyAgent` that selects actions based on a scoring evaluation function.
-It integrates with the underlying game infrastructure and provides functionality to evaluate and make decisions in a game state.
+This module implements the behavior of autonomous agents in the Pacman game.
+The agents defined in this module include `LeftTurnAgent`, which turns left at every opportunity and `GreedyAgent`, which utilizes a scoring evaluation function to determine the best action based on the current game state.
+The module interfaces with the Pacman engine to retrieve legal actions and the game state.

 ## Author List
-- John DeNero - Lead Developer
+- John DeNero: Lead Developer
-- Dan Klein - Core Contributor
+- Dan Klein: Senior Developer
-- Brad Miller - Student Side Autograding
+- Brad Miller: Autograding Specialist
-- Nick Hay - Student Side Autograding
+- Nick Hay: Software Engineer
-- Pieter Abbeel - Student Side Autograding
+- Pieter Abbeel: AI Researcher

 ## Creation/Modification Dates
-- Creation Date: 2023-01-01
+- Creation Date: 2023-10-01
 - Last Modified Date: 2023-10-01

 ## Version